Here’s Everything You Need to Know About Merida Airport (MID Airport)

 Centro Historico (Downtown or Historic City Center) and North Merida are the two most popular and best Merida neighborhoods for visitors.

-I live in Downtown, and love all its colors, walkability and local charm — so I’m clearly biased!
-If you ask me the best place to stay in Merida I will say Centro, near Paseo Montejo.
+I lived Downtown and love all its colors, walkability and local charm — so I’m clearly biased!
+If you ask me the best place to stay in Merida, I will say Centro, near Paseo Montejo.

 For suggestions on the best places to stay in Merida, check out these related Merida blogs: